AhmadAlassad/LocationSender/README.md

    ```
 3. Open the project in Android Studio.
 4. Build and run on your device or emulator.

+## Setup the apk
+1. Find the apk in the releases section.
+2. Download it and deploy it to your device.

 ## Testing
 - Unit tests can be added for manager classes in `app/src/test/java/`.